Dustin Lance Black: Personal life

 Black was the top entry on a list of openly gay influential people in The Advocates "Forty under 40" issue of June/July 2009 and was featured on the cover of the magazine.
 He was one of the Official Grand Marshals in the 2009 NYC LGBT Pride March, produced by Heritage of Pride joining Anne Kronenberg and Cleve Jones.

 Black's brother, Marcus, died of cancer in January 2012.

 Black started a relationship with the British Olympic and World champion diver Tom Daley in spring 2013.
-The couple lived in the London Borough of Southwark but moved to LA in 2024.
+The couple lived in the London Borough of Southwark but moved to Los Angeles in 2024.
 They were engaged in October 2015 and married at Bovey Castle in Devon in May 2017.

 In February 2018, Black and Daley announced they were expecting their first child and subsequently announced the birth of a son by surrogacy in June 2018.
 Facing criticism for their choice of surrogacy, Black and Daley started a podcast in which they discussed the ethical issues surrounding surrogacy and the experience as a whole.
+The podcast was awarded Best Family Podcast at the British Podcast Awards in 2019.
 The couple do not share pictures of their child's face online due to privacy concerns.
 Daley said, "That might change in the future, but for right now, we wanted to enjoy the first year with him."
 Daley and Black's second son was born in March 2023.

 In 2014, Black was one of eight potential commencement speakers invited by Pasadena City College, and he accepted.
-After school officials learned nude pictures of Black engaged in unprotected sex were leaked online five years prior, the college announced Black had not been officially invited and the unofficial invitation was "an honest error".
-After talks between attorneys for Black and PCC, the college board of trustees apologized and formally invited him.
+After a conservative school official learned private pictures of Black and his boyfriend were illegally leaked online five years prior, the official rescinded Black’s invitation claiming it was "an honest error".
+After public outcry, and talks between attorneys for Black and PCC, the college board of trustees apologized and formally re-invited him.

-In 2023, Black pleaded not guilty to a charge of assault.
-The charges were later dismissed by the presiding judge due to inconsistencies and weakness in evidence from the accuser.
+In 2023, Black was assaulted in a London bar by a stranger leading to a concussion that left him unable to work for two years.
+In response to Black pressing charges, the accused filed a counterclaim, and Black was wrongly charged by the CPS with an assault.
+The case was thrown out by the presiding judge before a defence had begun due to inconsistencies and weakness in evidence from the accuser.
+The attacker received a legal caution.
+Due to this “malicious prosecution”, Black and Daley moved their family out of the United Kingdom, saying “I hope I never experience injustice that deep and damaging again in my life.”

+In 2023, Black’s portrait was added to the Smithsonian National Portrait Gallery's "The Struggle for Justice" exhibition in Washington, D.C., which honors major cultural and political leaders who have fought for civil rights, with Black recognized for his work and activism.